Skip to content

 4.3.3 Configuring FASTLIO

-The previous experiment that you did was using a predefined configuration file (ouster128.yaml).
-The configuration file is a way that you can adjust the algorithm's performance to fit your sensors, processing hardware, and environment.
-For a different experiment, you might need to create your own copy of the config file (these files are stored in the FAST_LIO_ROS2/config) and adjust the specific parameters.
+In the previous experiment, we used a predefined configuration file(ouster128.yaml).
+For a different experiment, you might need to create your own copy of the config file and adjust the specific parameters.
+These files are stored in the FAST_LIO_ROS2/config.

 lid_topic: "/ouster/points"